keboola/connection-docs/components/data-apps/index.md

 ![Packages](/components/data-apps/data_apps-packages.png)

 ### Git Repository
-**Warning:** In BETA, we only support GitHub repositories.
-Also, we only support MAIN as the main branch, not MASTER.
+{% include warning.html content="In BETA, we only support GitHub repositories.
+Also, we only support MAIN as the main branch, not MASTER." %}

 To provide feedback, use the feedback button in your project.
 If you have a complex application, push your app sources into GitHub and link the repository in this section.